LCSB-BioCore/Fractalis/fractalis/data/README.md

 is **explorative** analysis in the field of **translational research**, so you should consider this, when thinking about adding a new format.

-TL;DR: To see which formats are currently used and how they are defined, please look at the [integrity check modules](integrity).
+To see which formats are currently used and how they are defined, please look at the [integrity check modules](integrity).
 If you want to add a new data type, this is the only place you have to touch.